About Colorado Mountain College

 Professional training and certifications in the maintenance field desired.

 Knowledge, special skills or abilities applicable to this position: experience with electrical, plumbing, refrigeration, locksmith, masonry, painting, carpentry, and/or auto mechanics.
 Working knowledge of current technology used in facilities maintenance systems, general office equipment and technology, as well as custodial experience is essential.
 Valid Colorado driver’s license is required.
+Experience leading projects and other team members a plus.

 Welcoming.
 Innovative.
 Focused on Student Success.
 These principles reflect the soul of CMC.
 They guide us in building our teams, cultivating leaders, and expanding our approaches and mindset.
 They guide us to be an institution of higher education that’s the right fit for every faculty member, staff, student, and community member in its trust.
 Applicants must demonstrate a commitment to working effectively with students, employees, and community members of all backgrounds.